What is Pension Drawdown?

 To allow or enter drawdown, the rules are actually straight forward:

-Essentially you can take 2 types of payment form your pension as follows:
+Essentially you can Essentially you can take 2 types of payment form your pension as follows:

 To manage the flexible drawing of your benefits, we use the terms “crystallised” and “uncrystallised” to help us manage this.